veersheth/quarry/README.md

 - globalized app/shortcut launcher, written in tauri/svelte
 - currently aiming to fix _my_ gripes with already existing app launchers
 - lots of inspiration taken from [raycast](https://www.raycast.com/) (i very rarely envy mac users)
-- this is my first big project, so development might be slow. i'd appreciate any feedback :)
+- this is my first big project, so development might be slow. if you're smart i'd appreciate any feedback 😁

 ```
 $ pnpm install